Best American Civil War Books

 Topic: The life and legacy of Stonewall Jackson.

-Summary: Gwynne explores how Jackson’s bold tactics and leadership shaped Confederate victories.
-The book details his eccentric personality, religious fervor, and unexpected military brilliance.
-It’s a fascinating look at one of the South’s most legendary figures.
+Summary: Gwynne discusses how Jackson’s audacity and command impacted the Confederate triumphs.
+The book covers his quirky character, religious intensity, and unlikely martial genius.
+It’s an intriguing portrait of one of the South’s most iconic figures.

 13. The March – E.L.
 Doctorow